01 of 11

 07 of 11

 Try out the layout by placing the matted photos on the background page without adhesive.
-Dry-fitting the parts of your layout before adhering them to the layout is a great way to try out the placement of the pieces to make sure you like how they will look on the page.Continue to 8 of 11 below.
+Dry-fitting the parts of your layout before adhering them to the layout is a great way to test the placement of the pieces to make sure you like how they will look on the page.Continue to 8 of 11 below.

 08 of 11

 The photos on your page will lose their meaning over the years without supporting copy.
 Here the journaling has been printed on a sheet of white cardstock and trimmed to fit on a strip of navy cardstock that is slipped beneath the focal point photo.
-You could also handwrite your journaling if you wish, or use pre-printed quotes in fancier fonts.Continue to 9 of 11 below.
+You can handwrite your journaling if you wish, or use pre-printed quotes in fancier fonts.Continue to 9 of 11 below.

 09 of 11

-Step 9: Add Simple Embellishments
+Add Simple Embellishments

 This particular scrapbook layout does not need very many embellishments.
 A simple nature-themed sticker added to the paper stripe at the top of the page is all that is needed to complete the scrapbook page.Continue to 10 of 11 below.